expenses/renderer-opinions/gist.md

 ![onion_textures_know_the_diff](https://user-images.githubusercontent.com/13566135/282337180-11e53f09-ea70-49a6-bd0f-3dacb264393d.png)
 _from https://chunkstories.xyz/blog/a-note-on-descriptor-indexing/_

+# Okay, but what about 2D games?

+Does any of this stuff apply when you just want to render sprites and not 3D models?
+The short answer is yes.
+You should absolutely be treating any kind of 2D renderer the same was as a 3D one.
+The same considerations apply:

+- Move as much work to the GPU as possible
+- Do as much work in as few calls as possible
+- Use the depth buffer as much as possible

+For sprite-based games, this last part is especially important as almost every sprite makes use of an alpha channel.
+It's common practice for 2D games to enable alpha-blending in the pipeline and draw everything back-to-front, not using a depth buffer at all.
+This is really bad, as the amount of fragment shading work being done per-pixel scales with the number of sprites on screen.

+Firstly, you want to create a tightly-bound mesh around the core of the sprite such that you are rendering very few areas that are completely transparent.
+This is a fairly well-known technique and you'll find a ton of mesh generators for this sort of thing, although I haven't used any myself.
+The extra triangle processing work is negligable compared to the savings on fragment work.

+What you want to do instead is to attempt to render everything front-to-back, writing a an appropriate value to the depth buffer for the 'layer' the sprite is on.
+For anything with more-or-less binary alpha, alpha-clipping via a `discard` in the fragment shader should get you what you want, although you might need some anti-aliasing such as [MSAA with alpha-to-coverage](https://bgolus.medium.com/anti-aliased-alpha-test-the-esoteric-alpha-to-coverage-8b177335ae4f).

+Handling sprites with a significant amount of semi-transparent alpha is a bit harder.
+It's possible that using MSAA with a large number of samples (16x) and [alpha-to-coverage](https://bgolus.medium.com/anti-aliased-alpha-test-the-esoteric-alpha-to-coverage-8b177335ae4f) will result in something that looks acceptable.
+If not, you want to do things in two passes:
+- Render the sprites front-to-back, `discard`ing if the alpha value is less than 1 and writing to the depth buffer
+- Rendering all sprites again back-to-front with alpha-blending, such that only the fragment shader and blending are only performed for the semi-transparent regions.

 # Culling

 - Compute shader takes in scene geometry and their bounding sphere and culls it if it's not visible in the view frustum.